Ruark teases “versatile” R3 all-in-one system for summer launch

 Ruark is one of the few consumer electronics brands with both feet firmly in the all-in-one audio systems game – and we’re glad for that.
 The British brand is behind a number of recommendable systems, such as the R2, R4, R5 and MRx, which are ideal for anyone after a space-efficient, one-box music system.
 And very soon it will have another.
 Concrete information is thin on the ground for now, but we can make some assumptions...

-For one, the Ruark R3 should, as logic would dictate, slip into the line-up between the R2 (a £400 system with Bluetooth and wi-fi streaming) and the R4 (a £650 wi-fi streaming system with a built-in CD player), both in terms of features and price.
+For one, the Ruark R3 should, as logic would dictate, slip into the line-up between the R2 (a £400/AU$900 system with Bluetooth and wi-fi streaming) and the R4 (a £650/AU$1500 wi-fi streaming system with a built-in CD player), both in terms of features and price.

 From the teaser image the R3 looks to conform to its siblings’ design, what with the familiar rounded wooden casework, grey clothed front and central LED screen.
 The slider feet upon which the chassis sit appear to raise the R3 at a slight angle, too.